cbastn/cypher-shell-docker/README.md

 # Neo4j Cypher-Shell Action

-This action connects to a neo4j database and runs the cypher query in the file specified.
+This action connects to a neo4j database and runs the cypher query in the file or files in a directory specified.

 ## Inputs